[Relevant Document: Statement on behalf of the Promoters in support of the Second Reading of the Bill.]

 We could perhaps also be told at some stage to what extent the Privy Council’s engagement in this process over the years has resulted in changes to processes that would otherwise have taken place without the approval of the Privy Council.
 Has the Privy Council’s involvement been a pointless exercise, or has it brought pressure to bear to ensure that the only changes carried through are those that are sensible and in the best interests of all 18 members of the University of London’s federal structure?

 I fear that colleges in the University of London not becoming universities in their own right will have the consequence of putting tremendous pressure on the other colleges, which may be to their detriment.
-However, I have to accept that, so far, they do not seem to have complained about it, so all one can do in a debate such as this is to raise the issue and see what flows from it.
+However, I have to accept that, so far, they do not seem to have complained about it, so all one can do in such a debate is to raise the issue and see what flows from it.

 The Bill will now obviously go to an Unopposed Bill Committee, because there are no petitions against it.
 In recent Unopposed Bill Committees, pertinent questions have quite often been asked about private Bills.
 I hope that that process will be gone through again, and that, if the Bill needs to be amended in any way, that process will not be avoided but will be facilitated as a result of today’s debate.